meowwtama/tp/docs/DeveloperGuide.md

    * Can throw warnings if `NAME` differs by only by whitespaces (John Doe and John   Doe are similar and could be duplicates).
 1. Add labels under each library user in the Contact List panel in the UI
    * Label each field to allow for easier readability, especially between email and address (e.g. e: example@email.com, a: Kent Ridge View).
+1. Improve code architecture.
+   * Currently, there is a separate `LibraryStorage` class outside of `StorageManager` class that handles the data for the `Library`.
+   * Can extract methods from `LibraryStorage` to inside `StorageManager` to be more consistent with the code architecture.

 --------------------------------------------------------------------------------------------------------------------